Getting started

 Viewing Coach Feedback

-Once your coach has submitted feedback for an event, you will see your Strengths, Focus Areas, and specific development guidance on the event's Coach Feedback tab.
+Once your coach has submitted feedback, you see your Strengths, Focus Areas, and specific development guidance on the Coach Feedback tab for that event.

 For parents — child under 13